StefanHaslhofer/HardwareDesign/README.md

 My first big question mark was where I should start.
 My knowledge about hardware design and FPGAs is limited and I only have basic understanding of VHDL.
 I didn't even know how to write and compile code for the FPGA.

 Therefore, I studied ulx3s' manual and subsequently the yosys toolchain documentation.
 In order to get a better understanding of the whole system and the toolchain, I tried implementing the "Hello world!" of hardware: blinky.
-I used Verilog, because I already knew VHDL (which I do not really like to put it mildly) and wanted to experience something new.

 ### Using the Toolchain
 After implementing my [blinky](blinky.v)  I needed to compile it to a _.bit_-file.
 Therefore, I studied the _5.2_rtl_to_silicon_ slides.
 I watched a video on [HDL synthesis with Yosys](https://www.youtube.com/watch?v=rVftXFl5tHs) by Clifford Wolf and figured out I needed to use the synth command, which executes similar commands to the synthesis script descibed in the slides.
 It is also worth mentioning that the board uses a ECP5 series FPGA, for which yosys provides a specific synth command (_synth_ecp5_).
 Afterwards, I used nextpnr for place and route, which takes a JSON as input.
 After reading the _synth_ecp5_ commands help page, I generated the json via the _-json_ option.